Artifact-Virtual/arc_ecosystem/docs/real_world_assets.md

 ## Executive Summary

-The ARC Constitutional DAO represents a paradigm shift in decentralized governance, addressing critical real-world challenges through innovative blockchain technology.
+The ARC Constitutional DAO represents a shift in decentralized governance, addressing critical real-world challenges through innovative blockchain technology.
 This document outlines the tangible, measurable impacts of each ARC ecosystem component on global issues including climate change, financial inequality, governance transparency, and institutional trust.

 ---